microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 `-loglevel:<N>`

 Controls the logs verbosity.
 Goes from 0 to 5.
 The level 2 provides additionnal details about the behavior of the secondary interface.
-The level 5 is extremely verbose and should generaly not be used.
+The level 5 is extremely verbose and should generaly avoided.

 `-prepostrecvs:<N>`